nickbabcock/OhmGraphite/README.md

 # OhmGraphite

 OhmGraphite takes the hard work of extracting hardware sensors from [Open Hardware Monitor](http://openhardwaremonitor.org/) (technically [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) for most up to date hardware) and exports the data in a [graphite](https://graphiteapp.org/) compatible format.
-If you're missing GPU, temperature, or power metrics in Grafana or (or other graphite UI), this tool is for you!
+If you're missing GPU, temperature, or power metrics in [Grafana](https://grafana.com/) or (or other graphite UI), this tool is for you!

+## Who's this for?

+- People who are familiar with Graphite / Grafana and may have an instance running on their home or cloud server.
+If you're not familiar with those applications, it may be overwhelming to setup and maintain them.
+If you're just looking for a UI for hardware sensors, I'd recommend [HWINFO](https://www.hwinfo.com/)
+- People who have administrative privileges
+- People who know how to execute commands on Windows Command Prompt or other terminal
+- People who like lightweight (8MB of RAM and neglible CPU usage), portable (can run off usb), and straightforward applications

+## Introduction

 OhmGraphite functions as a console app (cross platform) or a Windows service that periodically polls the hardware.
 My recommendation is that even though OhmGraphite can be run via Mono / Docker, many hardware sensors aren't available in those modes.